PushpitKumar/Rainfall-Prediction/README.md

 * In this model OneHotEncoding has been implemented for categorical feature encoding.
 This has resulted in a large feature space.
 LabelEncoding could optimize the model.
 * Although XgBoost performed the best, I was unable to use it for my model due to some dependency issue in app development.
 * Although the web app has been successfully developed, I'm unable to deploy it because of some issue with the Pickle File.
-* Complete removal of outliers has resulted in best model performance and same can be implemented in this problem.
+* Complete removal of outliers has shown to yield best results and same can be implemented in this problem.

 ### 9. Credits
 I would like to thank [Krish Naik](https://github.com/krishnaik06) for hosting this problem statement on his youtube channel for the successful completion of this project.